Newcastle is a great place to live, and there are loads of areas to choose from.

 Spital TonguesSpital Tongues

 This area is close to the University campus.
 There are not many student properties on offer in this area so rent has increased recently, and is currently around £65 - £75 per person per week.

-Properties should include:
+Properties must include:

 - bedrooms (with bed, wardrobe, drawers and a study desk and chair)